 I would suggest that the only reason Paramount agreed to issue such a disclaimer is an attempt to appease Christians, hoping to get them to spend their money and see what is ultimately an anti-biblical movie.

 Save your money.
 Instead, support something that stands for the truth of God’s Word.
-Get the new video by Ray Comfort and the package Living Waters and AiG have put together.
+Get the new video by Ray Comfort.

 Also, I urge you to support the construction of the Ark Encounter project, projected to open in 2016.
 AiG is building a full-size Noah’s Ark, filled with Bible-honoring exhibits to teach people the truth about God’s Word and the gospel—and answer the scoffers’ questions.
 Go to www.arkencounter.com for more information.